kyma-project/lifecycle-manager/samples/template-operator/README.md

 Replace the placeholder IMG variable in the Old Makefile with a more sophisticated setup, allowing you to configure not only registry settings for the operator binary, but also for the Module later on.

-The default settings listed below use the values referencing registries, that are setup if you use our [Guide on Cluster and OCI Registry Provisioning for the Operator Infrastructure](../../docs/developer/provision-cluster-and-registry.md).
-We highly recommend you to use this guide in case you want to setup a Test Environment.

 1. Replace the naturally generated `IMG` environment variable for the controller image of kubebuilder
     ```makefile
     # Image URL to use all building/pushing image targets